nvi-inc/mas/index.md

     2017-02-13T20:35:50Z  1.97  0.56   1.03  4      4       951771 11 days,  0:22
      ⋮

-This "group by" is particularly useful when you want to compare tags against each other.
+This "group by" feature is particularly useful when you want to compare tags against each other.
 If you only want only values from one host, specify it in the `where` command: